GitMirroring/gnuboot/site/faq.md

 -------------------------------------------------------------------

 This was observed on some systems using network-manager.
-This happens both on the original BIOS and in libreboot.
+This happens both on the original BIOS and in GNU Boot.
 It's a quirk in the hardware.
 On debian systems, a workaround is to restart the networking service when you connect the ethernet cable: